Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Study Design and Methodology

 \subsection{Participants}

-We first did a formative study with four participants, out of which one was (A1) dashboard author who regularly onboards several colleagues and the other three (A2-A4) were domain experts and dashboard users with different level of visualization and dashboard expertise, as shown in Figure~\ref{fig:demographics_table}.
+We first conducted a formative study with four participants, out of which one was (A1) a dashboard author who regularly onboards several colleagues, and the other three (A2-A4) were domain experts and dashboard users with different levels of visualization and dashboard expertise, as shown in Figure~\ref{fig:demographics_table}.
 We used the insights from the formative study to inform the task phrasing and overall improvement of the prototype for the main session.
 We do not include the formative study data in the main analysis.

 Both the formative study and main session participants were recruited from different university departments, such as Business Intelligence, Economics, Finance \& Controlling, and Computer Science.
-For the main session, the average age of the participants was 36.7 years ($\sigma$ = 11.1) and their experience in their field of expertise ranged from 2 to 25 years.
-Out of the six main study participants, three were well-versed with dashboards (P2, P3, and P4), with P2 providing regular onboarding to many of his colleagues.
-The other three participants (P1, P5 and P6) were novices and had little to no experience with visualization dashboards.
+For the main session, the average age of the participants was 38.4 years ($\sigma$ = 10.2), and their experience in their field of expertise ranged from 2 to 25 years.
+The first six participants (\DianaParticipant{1}-\DianaParticipant{6}) received \sysName, in addition to the standard user guide.
+Among them, three were well-versed with dashboards (\DianaParticipant{2}, \DianaParticipant{3}, and \DianaParticipant{4}), with \DianaParticipant{2} providing regular onboarding to many of his colleagues.
+The other three participants (\DianaParticipant{1}, \DianaParticipant{5} and \DianaParticipant{6}) were novices and had little to no experience with visualization dashboards.
+Among the baseline participants (\BaselineParticipant{1}-\BaselineParticipant{6}) who received only the standard user guide, one had intermediate knowledge about the dashboards (\BaselineParticipant{2}), and one was an expert (\BaselineParticipant{3}).
+The other four participants (\BaselineParticipant{1}, \BaselineParticipant{4}, \BaselineParticipant{5}, and \BaselineParticipant{6}) were novices but had some experience with visualizations.
 Each interview was conducted in person and individually.

-We also asked all these participants about their familiarity of AI tools and their experience with different modalities.
-These participants were chosen for two main reasons: (i)~to understand how varied level of expertise (novice-expert) leads to differences in self-onboarding practices, and (ii)~how does their experience with AI and multimodalities inform their preferences during the onboarding process.
+We also asked all these participants about their familiarity with AI tools and their experience with different modalities.
+These participants were chosen for two main reasons: (i)~to understand how varied level of expertise (novice to expert) leads to differences in self-onboarding practices, and (ii)~how does experience with AI and multimodality inform user preferences during onboarding.